libigl/libigl/README.md

 <https://github.com/alecjacobson/libigl/>

-Copyright 2013 - Alec Jacobson, Daniele Panozzo, Olga Diamanti, Kenshi Takayama, Leo Sacht
+Copyright 2013 - Alec Jacobson, Daniele Panozzo, Olga Diamanti, Kenshi Takayama, Leo Sacht, Wenzel Jacob

 This is first and foremost a *header* library.
 Each header file should contain a single function.
 The function may have multiple prototypes.
 All functions should use the igl namespace and should adhere to the conventions and styles listed below.

 > **New:** As of 1 July 2014, we have release our libigl beta version 1.0.
 There are a
 > number of changes we collected for this release to minimize confusion and